voteliquid/blog/_posts/2017-11-20-restoring-our-congressional-representation-the-original-1st-amendment.md

 It's unlikely the Amendment will ever be passed.

-It's far from clear that would even be a good thing, in its current form, or if it would only create unmanageable chaos.
+It's not clear that would even be a good thing, in its current form, or if it would only create unmanageable chaos.

 But [liquid democracy](/2016/09/21/what-is-liquid-democracy/) can help us restore the Founders' original democratic vision.

 It can allow us to have a much more representative government, with much stronger accountability, and scaled for our modern age.

-And we can do it in a grassroots way, one step at a time, without needing to pass any new laws.
+And best of all, we can do it in a grassroots way, one step at a time, without needing to pass any new laws.

 Thanks to [United Vote](/2017/11/06/announcing-united-vote/), we can start to make a difference today.
 [Join us](https://united.vote/join).